-YouTube has been the best video-sharing platform since 2005 and has over 37 million channels as of 2020.
-Are you wondering how will you make your channel grow with so much competition around?
-To know where your channel stands in the competition, you need to know whether your channel is progressing.
+YouTube has been the best video-sharing platform since 2005 and has over 114 million active channels as of 2023.
+To grow amidst stiff competition, you must track your channel’s progress on a consistent basis.
 How will you track your channel’s progress?
-Observing and studying your channel’s statistics might sound very difficult and boring, right?
-Well… today I will discuss YouTube Channel Statistics in detail and make this simple and interesting for you!
+Understanding YouTube Analytics helps you gain data-driven insights about your channel’s performance.
+Observing and studying your YouTube channel statistics might sound very difficult and boring, right?
+Well… today I will discuss YouTube Channel Statistics in detail and make it simple and interesting for you in this article!

 Follow these simple steps to view your channel statistics: